 Crafted like a ship in the sky, this project was designed for one of the few female ship captains in Texas.
 She is well-known in the shipping community for her skill and grace in guiding large vessels down narrow passageways.
 Built in the floodplains near Lake Travis, this home was designed to foster her love for the water and its vessels.
-She told the Jenkins design team of her desire to entertain her many friends in a home that reminded them all of their love for ships.
+She told the Jenkins design team of her desire to entertain her 12 friends in a home that reminded her of her love for the water.

 Originally, she intended to sell her plot of land, but when discussing it with the Jenkins team, her aspirations began to change.
 As they spoke, the lead architect drew out on a napkin his ideas for what her house could look like, using the existing site conditions and tying in his recently-acquired knowledge of her chosen profession.
 As they spoke and he continued to draw, she fell in love with the idea, and the project quickly became one of Jenkins’ favorites.